Ponzee/zahi-tours/SETUP.md

 **For Vercel Production Deployment:**

 Add all environment variables in **Vercel Dashboard → Project → Settings → Environment Variables**.
+Use the same values for Production, Preview, and Development scopes so every deployment behaves like production.

 **Required Variables:**